 Increasing demand for fast metal removal solutions

-Among TaeguTec’s fast metal removal solutions are the very successful and popular Chase Feed and Chase2Feed Families which make possible high-productivity high-feed milling: maximum feed or tooth up to 5 mm at 1 mmDOC.
+Among TaeguTec’s fast metal removal solutions are the very successful and popular Chase Feed and Chase2Feed Families which make possible high-productivity, high-feed milling: maximum feed per tooth up to 5 mm at 1 mmDOC.

 One cutter, many choices